 Meet Jess Hutchinson, or as friends know her – Hutch.

-Our quest for badass women in the Asian bar and spirits community has led us to some extraordinary people.
+Our quest for badass bartenders in the Asian bar and spirits community has led us to some extraordinary people.
 Our most recent discovery has been the lovely Hutch.

 A few years ago, what was just a one off weekend gig, turned into a 4 year commitment for Hutch, who began her journey in spirits at 28HKS, where she developed and nurtured a deep rooted passion and love for the industry.